cs2113-f24/cs2113-f24.github.io/j-units/J4-GUI-Swing.md

 We still add an `ActionListener` for the button, but we do not give it a name.
 Instead we define the single method that needs to be realized *in-line* with the code.
 This creates a new class definition for us just for this context.
 This new class is called an *anonymous class* because it is an unnamed class.

 <br>
-<font color=red>PAUSE: Let's do problems 5 and 6 on the J5 worksheet now (10 minutes)</font>
+<font color=red>PAUSE: Let's do problem 4 on the J5 worksheet now (10 minutes)</font>
 <br><br>

 ## Lambda Expressions

 You may notice that `ActionListener` is an interface that requires only a single method to be realized `actionPerformed`.
 It's a lot of code to get to just define a single method.
-Newer versions of Java have recognized this inefficiency and now have a new syntax that allows us to capture the action, the body of the method, without all the extra syntax.
-Note that this works only if there is a single method to implement.
+Newer versions of Java have recognized this inefficiency and now have a new syntax that allows us to capture the action, the body of the method, without all the extra syntax. **Note that this works only if there is a single method to implement.**

 For example, let's rewrite the `addActionListener` portion of the above code in the new syntax: